 The mind tends to do this.
 It attaches your identity to the problem.
 In this case, it’s a high IQ guy who makes good money but he hasn’t worked on his social skills because he was busy with his business (not uncommon).

-> Although he’s doing well in life, he feels his life is empty because of a lack of companionship and family.
+Although he’s doing well in life, he feels his life is empty because of a long term lack of companionship and family.

-> Getting his personal identity and backstory out of the way, his problem is simple:
+Getting his personal identity and backstory out of the way, his problem is simple:

 His social skills aren’t good and he doesn’t have a good social life.
 This is understandably making him feel lonely and alone.